Can't decide which is right for you? Meet with an advisor to find the transfer option that helps you reach your goal!

 If you're not looking for a full degree from Western, there are other options for transferring select general education credits.

 Start and finish online.
 Choose general education courses that are completely online with no need to travel to campus.
-Courses are in an accelerated format so you can finish faster!

-- Course-by-Course (for undecided students)
+- Course-by-Course (for transferring or undecided students)

 If you're not sure what major you want to pursue, this is a great, cost-effective way to start on your bachelor's degree.
 Take higher-level general studies courses from the ASLA program that apply to a variety of degrees while you decide on a career path.
 Some are offered online, others are face-to-face.